headshot 2023 davidson.jpg

 Visit MISS LOU — an art initiative by Annie.
 Reimagining the feminine to inspire intuitive power in present and future generations.

 Creative experimentation and discovery with a huge variety of art materials and mark-making methods was an everyday occurrence throughout Annie Broderick’s childhood.
-Artmaking and sewing happened day in and day out when she was young, with Broderick’s mother as both teacher and facilitator.
+Artmaking, sewing, and exploration in the woods of southern Georgia happened day in and day out when she was young, with Broderick’s mother as both teacher and facilitator.
 Broderick’s use of fabric and hand-stitching in her artwork honors the needlework tradition that runs through her maternal female ancestry.